aws-solutions-library-samples/aws-insurancelake-etl/docs/loading_data.md

 ## Configuration Recommendations

 When the ETL loads source data with no schema mapping or transformation configuration files, it will create *recommended* configurations.
-These recommendations are saved to the AWS Glue job Temp S3 Bucket, which follows the naming convention `<environment>-insurancelake-<account>-<region>-glue-temp`, in the folder `/etl/collect_to_cleanse` which follows the naming convention `<database>-<table>` (extension `csv` for schema mapping and `json` for transformations).
+These recommendations are saved to the AWS Glue job Temp S3 bucket, which follows the naming convention `<environment>-insurancelake-<account>-<region>-glue-temp`, in the folder `/etl/collect_to_cleanse`, in a file which follows the naming convention `<database>-<table>` (extension `csv` for schema mapping and `json` for transformations).
 Simply copy the files to your development environment, edit them as needed, and upload them to the ETL Scripts S3 bucket in the [appropriate location](#naming-convention-and-location-of-configuration-files).

 Using these recommendations helps accelerate your creation of configuration files with a syntactically correct template and a complete list of fields in the schema.